tipiworks99/babyshowername/README.md

 # 👶 Baby Name Suggestion App

-A fun React-based web app that suggests baby names based on the gender and length you input.
+A fun React-based web app that where form to guess gender of the baby and suggest name.
 Simple, interactive, and adorable—just like the names it gives! 💖

 ---